General balance functions of identified charged hadron pairs of $(\pi,{\rm K},{\rm p})$ in Pb$-$Pb collisions at $\sqrt{s_{\rm NN}} = 2.76$ TeV

 Figure~\ref{fig:4} shows that the $\sigma_{\Delta\varphi}$ widths of the nine BFs exhibit narrowing trends from peripheral to central collisions.
 The widths $\sigma_{\Delta\varphi}$ feature a wide spread of values at a given collision centrality, with those of ${\rm KK}$ pairs being the largest and those of ${\rm \pi K}$ the smallest.
 The widths also exhibit similar reductions with increasing collision centrality.
 These observations are in agreement with azimuthal BFs already reported from observations at RHIC for unidentified charged particle and identified $\pi\pi$, $\rm KK$ pairs~\cite{Adams:2003kg,Aggarwal:2010ya}, as well as unidentified charged particle BFs in collisions at the LHC~\cite{Abelev:2013csa,Adam:2015gda}.
-This narrowing is qualitatively understood as resulting from the larger estimated transverse expansion velocity present in more central AA collisions~\cite{ALICE:2013mez}.
+This narrowing can be qualitatively understood as resulting from the larger estimated transverse expansion velocity present in more central AA collisions~\cite{ALICE:2013mez}.
 It competes with an opposing trend associated with light quark diffusivity, expected to broaden and smear out the long range tails of the $\Delta\varphi$ BFs for systems featuring increasingly large lifespans~\cite{Pratt:2019pnd}.
 Given the radial boost profile and contributions from resonance decays can be largely calibrated based on the shape of single particle $p_{\rm T}$ spectra, the BF projections presented in Fig.~\ref{fig:2}, ~\ref{fig:3} and the evolution of their widths $\sigma_{\Delta y}$ and $\sigma_{\Delta\varphi}$, shown in Fig.~\ref{fig:4}, then provide the first comprehensive set of azimuthal BFs to estimate the diffusivity of light quarks at the LHC~\cite{Pratt:2019pnd, Pratt:2018ebf}.
+The above discussion neglects possible contributions from the fragmentation of jets but these are anticipated to be small in the $p_{\rm T}$ range of this measurement.
+Quantitative estimates of such contributions would need to be accounted for in theoretical modeling of balance functions reported in this work for the purpose of determining the diffusivity of light quarks.

 Contributions of $\phi \rightarrow {\rm K}^+ +{ \rm K}^-$ decays to $B^{\rm KK}$ were studied using simulated events from the HIJING generator~\cite{Wang:1991hta}.
 The amplitude of the near-side peak of $B^{\rm KK}$ is reduced by about 30\% when contributions from $\phi$-meson decays are explicitly excluded, while the correlator $\Delta y$ and $\Delta\varphi$ widths increase by about 7--8\%.
 Effects associated with radial flow, not present in HIJING, could reduce this broadening effect and possibly induce a narrowing of the $\Delta y$ width of $B^{\rm KK}$ in more central collisions.
 However, no such narrowing is observed thereby signaling a more intricate production and transport evolution with competing contributions from $\phi$ produced at hadronization of the QGP and by coalescence of kaons within a hadron phase.